Dennis Priestley: Setbacks and bouncebacks

 The World Matchplay was often considered as Priestley's 'bogey' event, as he has never won it despite reaching the final in the tournament's first three years.
 In the 1994 final, Priestley held a 7–3 in legs lead over Butler and was on course to victory, when the American alerted Priestley's attention to a distraction in the arena; Butler's intervention could have had an effect on Priestley, as Butler won eight of the next nine legs to lead 11–8, and Butler eventually won 16–12.

 The following year, Priestley suffered the first of five PDC major final defeats to Taylor, losing 11–16 in legs.
-The World Matchplay appeared to be Priestley's for the taking in 1996 when hot-favourite Taylor was knocked out by Peter Evison, but Evison played the best darts of his life to edge Priestley 16–14 in a dramatic final.
+He reached the final of the 1996 Matchplay but lost to Peter Evison 14-16.
 Priestley also reached the semi-finals of the event in 1999, but lost 10–17 to eventual winner Rod Harrington, with Priestley missing a dart at double 18 during the match which would have given him a Nine-dart finish and a £25,000 prize.
 In later years, Priestley contested some thrilling Blackpool encounters with Taylor.
-His 13–15 loss to Taylor in the second round of the 2005 event was followed by a 13–16 loss to Taylor in the quarter finals the following year, and his 2008 campaign came to an end courtesy of an 8–17 semi-final exit.
+His 13–15 loss to Taylor in the second round of the 2005 event was followed by a 13–16 loss to Taylor in the quarter-finals the following year, and his 2008 campaign came to an end courtesy of an 8–17 semi-final exit.

 Though Priestley has won a number of non-televised ranking events over the years, he has underachieved and on some occasions under-performed on the big stage; his failed turn his performances into further World title victories.
 Indeed, Priestley was close to quitting darts in 2003, unhappy with his form over the previous couple of years and had problems with his eyesight.
 He returned to better form in 2005 following his World Matchplay epic against Taylor.
 That year he reached his first major semi-final in five years at the World Grand Prix in Dublin.
 Priestley repeated that feat the following year and ended 2006 with a top-three ranking behind Taylor and Colin Lloyd.